How to Choose the Right Answering Service

 What type of answering service do you need?

-A call connection service, often also called a virtual receptionist service, is the closest thing to having your own receptionist.
-An operator answers calls in your business name, and then phones you with details of the caller to ask whether you want to have the call connected through to you.
-If you choose not to take the call (or if the operator is unable to reach you), a message is taken, which is forwarded to you immediately by email and SMS.
-This type of service starts at around $50 a month, which is significantly cheaper than hiring your own receptionist!
+With a call connection or concierge service, an operator answers calls in your business name and then transfers the call to you if you’re available to take it.
+If you choose not to take the call (or if the operator is unable to reach you), a message is taken and forwarded to you immediately by email and SMS.
+This type of service starts at around $70 a month.

 Where is the service based?